 Yet while this diverse expansion across industries illustrates the model's value in the current landscape, how do you know if it is the right one for your organisation?

-To give you a clearer idea, we've taken a look at some of the most significant advantages that a subscription-based revenue model can offer, as well as some of the potential pitfalls.
+To give you a clearer idea, we've taken a look at some of the key pros and cons of a subscription-based revenue model:

-One of the biggest advantages of this model is that it establishes a regular and reliable source of income for your company.
-With customers signed up for recurring payments as often as once a month, you can count on a steady cash flow – vital for forecasting income and making better business decisions.
+One of the main selling points of this model is that it establishes a regular and reliable source of income for your company.
+With customers signed up for recurring payments as often as once a month, you can count on a steady cash flow, which is vital for forecasting income and making better business decisions.

 This is particularly important for small and new businesses, as regular cash income is something that many entrepreneurs struggle to establish.
 By implementing a subscription service, you immediately overcome the initial hurdle of finding repeat business and creating a stable economic floor for your company.